Power Industry

 Relevant Technologies

-Water from rare earth element extraction is treated through primary treatment, multiple media filtration, reverse osmosis, cement sedimentation, and the AO MBR system.
+Water from rare earth element extraction is treated through pretreatment such as sedimentation, MMF or biological treatment such as AO MBR.
 By using microorganisms such as nitrifying bacteria and denitrifying bacteria, this system can achieve high levels of oxygen removal.

 The typical processes involved are Pretreatment + Ultrafiltration + Reverse Osmosis, with parameters specifically set to ensure optimal water quality.